nilium/ruby-snowmath/README.md

 snow-math is a small, fairly simple library of 3D math routines implemented in C with Ruby bindings.
 It's intended for use with OpenGL and such.
-Currently, it provides four 3D math types:
+Currently, it provides six 3D math types:

     - Snow::Vec2
     - Snow::Vec3